gopai/paireportsclient/API.md

 <p>The F_ indicates that this is a filter for a column.
 An example would be a Column Name of “City” with a Column Filter of “Billings” (e.g. F_City=Billings).
 In this case, the F_ would indicate that in the “City” column, we want results that contain the text "Billings."</p>

 ### Visibility
-<p> We can take this a step further by adding visibility to columns.
+We can take this a step further by adding visibility to columns.
 Visibility simply lets us show, or hide, a given column and can be set to either true or false.
 Setting the visibility to true shows the column and populates the filter if applicable.
 Assigning it a value of false removes the column from the report.
-The format for visibility is</p>
+The format for visibility is

 `E_[Column Name]=[true|false]`

-<p>`E_` indicates to the Report API that the key indicates which column will have its visibility adjusted.
+`E_` indicates to the Report API that the key indicates which column will have its visibility adjusted.
 The visibility will be adjusted by the value.
 The value can either be `true` or `false`.
 False indicates that the column should not be included and true indicates that the column should be shown.
-Filters will still apply even if the column is not shown.</p>
+Filters will still apply even if the column is not shown.

 <p>The following example will filter the report by narrowing to only usernames that contain the text 'bill' and will not include the column Username in the final result.</p>
 `F_Username=bill&E_Username=false`